austinjhunt/route53-csv-generator/README.md

-# DNS Record List Generator
+# AWS Route53 Utility: DNS Record CSV Generator

 Small JavaScript snippet written for automatically traversing the AWS Route 53 DNS Record list and generating a CSV containing all of the records across however many pages that are in the hosted zone.